Last man standing

 However, more recently, David says one of the best performing stocks has been HHI’s biggest holding, British American Tobacco (www.bat.com).
 He says it has been a deeply unliked share for some time but has benefited from a value rotation.
 Its shift towards ‘reduced-risk products’ has also gained more interest, while the announcement at the end of 2021 to buy back shares has helped performance.

 Fellow top 10 constituent Tesco (www.tesco.com) has also been a strong performer as of late, having reported its full year profits ahead of expectations and stated its intention to start returning excess cashflow to shareholders via share buybacks which was supportive for the share price.

 The recovering economy has been good for banks with NatWest reporting significantly lower impairments than expected.
-Furthermore, a rising interest rate environment has helped improve sentiment for the sector which should translate into higher profits thanks to higher net interest margins.
+Furthermore, a rising interest rate environment appears to have helped improve sentiment for the sector which could translate into higher profits if higher net interest margins are achieved.
 Meanwhile, another top 10 holding, Anglo American benefitted from the strong commodity price environment, especially iron ore and copper, which led to a significant increase in dividend payouts to shareholders.

 The utility names in the portfolio, such as National Grid (www.nationalgrid.com) and Severn Trent Water (www.stwater.co.uk) have performed well which David says is due to being regulated and also linked to inflation.
 Energy company SSE has also benefitted from high power prices coming through.